Multidisciplinary Artist

 Stolen treasures

-Sculpture – Painted wooden blocks with lino design prints + braided net displayed on a table.
+Sculpture – Painted wooden blocks with lino prints and a loosely placed braided net on a table.

 Currently at Blakelaw...